 Turbine foundation excavations will be performed in a manner to preserve topsoil.
 Subsoils that are excavated to install the turbine foundation structure will be used to backfill the foundation and will be redistributed around the turbine after construction.
 If there is excess material that is not needed for fill on roads or other places in the project area, it will be removed unless otherwise agreed to by the landowner.

 We recognize that tiling is an extremely important element of agricultural practices in the area and will work to prevent and/or mitigate agricultural impacts associated with the construction process.
-If there are current GPS coordinates of all drainage tiles, those would be used to assess the site before construction commences and tiles would be avoided to the greatest extent reasonable.
-Drainage tiles that are affected near the wind turbine sites are re-routed around the foundation area.
-Any tiles damaged by construction or maintenance of the project will be repaired in a timely manner in accordance with the terms of our leases.
+If there are current GPS coordinates of all drainage tiles, those will be used to assess the site before construction commences and tiles will be avoided to the greatest extent possible.
+Drainage tiles that are affected near the wind turbine sites are rerouted around the foundation area.
+Any tiles damaged by construction or maintenance of the project will be repaired promptly in accordance with the terms of our leases.
 We recognize that, in some cases, damage to tiles may not be immediately apparent and we are committed to repairing any damage caused by our activities even if that damage is not discovered until the next big rain event.

-Yes, as required by State and County regulations, Uplands Wind will have a decommissioning plan in place for the facility at the end of its useful life, and appropriate financial assurance will be put in place to ensure funds are available when the time comes.
+Yes.
+As required by State and County regulations, Uplands Wind will have a decommissioning plan in place for the facility at the end of its useful life, and appropriate financial assurance will be put in place to ensure funds are available when the time comes.
 Turbines and other project infrastructure will be removed, and the site will be restored to its natural state.
-Modern wind farms are projected to last 30 years, although this can be extended depending on environmental factors and improvements in the technology.